onflow/fcl-js/packages/sdk/src/encode/README.md

 - **Risk of Breaking Change:** Low

 This package is fairly close to its first major version release.
-As we propogate some of the terms used in this module to other things they might break, but unless the Flow blockchain needs different things signed nothing should really change here.
+As we propagate some of the terms used in this module to other things they might break, but unless the Flow blockchain needs different things signed nothing should really change here.

 # Install